exec-helper/source/src/plugins/docs/exec-helper-plugins.rst

     The command-line-command plugin is used for executing arbitrary command line commands.
     See :ref:`exec-helper-plugins-command-line-command` (5).

-.. describe:: command-plugin

-    The command plugin is used for executing the given command as it is configured in the :program:`exec-helper` configuration file.
-See :ref:`exec-helper-plugins-command-plugin` (5).

 .. describe:: execute-plugin

     The execute plugin is used for executing other commands and/or targets configured in the :program:`exec-helper` configuration file.
 See :ref:`exec-helper-plugins-execute-plugin` (5).

-.. describe:: memory

-    The memory plugin remembers all calls and state the plugin was called with.
-This plugin is mainly useful for testing and debugging purposes.
-See :ref:`exec-helper-plugins-memory` (5).

 .. describe:: selector